The Main Tasks For Developing Your Conversational Ability

 - Having more intimate, revealing conversations

 Once you've come up with some goals, you may want to order them by how difficult they seem, and start with the easier ones.
-If that's not your style, you could begin with whichever one is the most important to you to improve.
+If that's not your style, you could begin with whichever one feels the most important to improve.

 Figure out if any of your conversation trouble spots are due to anxiety or insecurities

-Some issues with making conversation are more technical, because a person has trouble thinking of relevant things to say, or isn't the best at applying certain principles.
+Some issues with making conversation are more technical, maybe because someone has trouble thinking of relevant things to say, or isn't the best at applying certain listening skills.
 It's also common for people to be held back in this area by their fears and insecurities.
 For example, someone may want to strike up a conversation with a classmate, but be too nervous to do it.

-If that's the case for you, you should check out the site's section devoted those challenges.
-You can work on your conversation goals in tandem with tackling your fears and insecurities around to talking to people.
+If that's the case for you, you should check out the site's section devoted to those challenges.
+You can work on your conversation goals in tandem with tackling your worries and self-doubt around to talking to people.

 It should be simple to figure out the areas where your fears and lack of confidence are the problem.
 Actually dealing with those issues will be more work.

 Figure out if any of your conversation problems are influenced by negative social habits or attitudes you have, and then try to correct them

-This is another point that may send you off to another of the site's sections.
-Your social skills are largely demonstrated through your conversation.
-That means any number of bad social habits or attitudes can have a negative impact on the way you speak with people (e.g., having a sense that everyone is dumber than you).
+This is a second point that may send you off to another of the site's sections.
+Your interpersonal skills are largely demonstrated through your conversation.
+Any number of bad social habits or attitudes can have a negative impact on the way you speak with people (e.g., having a sense that everyone is dumber than you).
 The site's section on generally improving your social persona may help you here.

 Difficulty: Moderate to Hard